 The castle sits overlooking the River Ness, in Inverness Scotland.
 Its position at the heart of the Highlands is emblematic.
 Much more expressive than mere topography.
 It overlooks the beautiful and ancient city of Inverness.
 Bridging the mouth of the river as it enters the Moray Firth.
 A geographical location that has ensured its place at the centre of political, religious and mercantile life in the Highlands of Scotland for the best part of two millennia.

 Inverness Castle has many tales, but there are two which are told time and time again.
 It's said St. Columba converted Brude, king of the northern Picts, at his royal stronghold on Crown Hill in the 6th century.
 And it was here that Shakespeare located the murder of old King Duncan by the notorious usurper Macbeth some 500 years later.
 Though in reality Duncan was killed in battle at Pitgaveny, near Elgin, in 1040.
 You can learn more tales of Scottish Castles with our helpful guide.

-The site of the modern castle was established by King Malcolm III, who built a stronghold here in 1057 after destroying Macbeth’s castle at Crown Hill.
+The site of the modern Inverness Castle was established by King Malcolm III.
+He built a stronghold here in 1057 after destroying Macbeth’s castle at Crown Hill.
 The great reforming King David I granted Inverness its status as a royal burgh in the first half of the 12th century.
 A Dominican friary was founded in the town in 1233 and the first permanent bridge across the Ness was in operation by the middle of the 13th century.
-All the pieces were in place now to enable the town to flourish, and Inverness quickly consolidated its position as the pre-eminent Highland cultural and trading centre, its harbour bustling with shipbuilding, fishing and exports of fish and cattle, hides and furs, wool and cloth, leaving the port on fast cogs for markets to the south and across the North Sea to Scandinavia or Flanders and the wider Continent.
+All the pieces were in place now to enable the town to flourish.